KFC (AM): Preliminary broadcasts

-In September 1921 Roscoe W. Bell and Henry S. Tenny incorporated the Northern Radio & Electric Company, located at 418 Union Street.
+In September 1921, Roscoe W. Bell and Henry S. Tenny incorporated the Northern Radio & Electric Company, located at 418 Union Street.
 Bell was company president, and Tenny, described as having served as a "chief electrician in the Adriatic service" during World War One, was the manager.
 In December the company moved to 606 Pine Street, and the leasing agent, Henry Broderick, Inc., took out a small advertisement stating that "Last night, for the first time in history, a property deal was announced by Wireless Telephone", claiming an audience of "2,000 Receiver-Phones".

-There were no immediate attempts to continue broadcasting following the fight broadcast, however, in early September the Post-Intelligencer announced that it would be making a major return to the airwaves, with daily broadcasts starting on the 5th.
+There were no immediate attempts to continue broadcasting following the fight broadcast, however, in early September, the Post-Intelligencer announced that it would be making a major return to the airwaves, with daily broadcasts starting on September 5.
 This was again done in conjunction with Northern Radio & Electric.
 The station was constructed at the newspaper's Pine Street building, and included a "standard five-watt radiophone transmitter, using two Cunningham pliotron transmitter tubes".
 Newspaper publicity consistently referred to the station as the "Post-Intelligencer radiophone", however the newspaper did not hold a radio station license at this time.
-H. S. Tenny did have an amateur station license with the call sign 7FW, and a contemporary company advertisement also listed 7FW as Northern Radio & Electric Company's "radio call".
+H. S. Tenny did have an amateur station license with the call sign 7FW, (Note: The "7" in 7FW's call sign indicated that it was located in the seventh Radio Inspection district, and the fact that the "F" fell in the range from A-W indicated that it was operating with a standard amateur station license.) and a contemporary company advertisement also listed 7FW as Northern Radio & Electric Company's "radio call".

 The debut program was described as being transmitted on the wavelength "ordinarily employed by amateurs", which at the time was 200 meters (1500 kHz).
 The broadcast started at 9:00 p.m. and lasted a half hour, and consisted of news items interspersed with phonograph records.
-The newspaper reported overall success, and Father Sebastian Ruth at St. Martin's College in Lacey again reported reception, this time said to be 68 miles (110 kilometers) away.
+The newspaper reported overall success, and Father Sebastian Ruth at St. Martin's College in Lacey again reported reception, this time said to be 68 mi away.
 It was also announced that starting the next night the newspaper planned to continue the half hour programs on a daily basis.

-One of the more ambitious programs presented during this era were continuous reports of the October 22, 1921 football game held at Oregon Agricultural College in Corvallis against the University of Washington.
+One of the more ambitious programs presented during this era were continuous reports of the football game held at Oregon Agricultural College in Corvallis against the University of Washington on October 22, 1921.
 A special telegraph line was installed at the site of the contest, where telegraphed summaries were sent to the Post-Intelligencer, typewritten, and then broadcast.
 A crowd of 1,000 students gathered at the University's Meany Hall listened to the bulletins describing their team's eventual 24-0 loss.